-After 20 years as a partner in the firm, Pat changed her relationship to “of counsel” status in January of 2012.
+After 20 years as a partner in the firm, Pat changed her relationship to “of counsel” status in 2012.
 In addition to providing general representation to the Southern Ute Indian Tribal government, Ms. Hall has handled gaming regulation for the Southern Ute Indian Tribe since 1993 and previously served as special counsel to the Ute Mountain Ute Gaming Commission.
-She has represented the Tribe in Indian Child Welfare Act cases in various courts and has assisted Steven C. Boos in the representation of the Tuba City Regional Health Care Corporation and the Fort Defiance Indian Hospital Board.
-Ms. Hall continues to provide advice on employment law and tribal code revisions for the Tribal government and handles Human Resources issues for the Southern Ute Growth Fund and its business entities.
+She has represented the Tribe in Indian Child Welfare Act cases and has assisted Steven C. Boos in the representation of the Tuba City Regional Health Care Corporation and the Fort Defiance Indian Hospital Board.
+Ms. Hall continues to provide advice on tribal code revisions for the Tribal government and advises the Southern Ute Ethics Commission.

 Ms. Hall graduated from Arizona State University with a Bachelor of Arts degree in English and from Arizona State University College of Law (now the Sandra Day O’Conner College of Law).